Grand Old Country

-Grand Old Country was a Canadian television variety series airing on CTV from 1975 to 1981.
+Grand Old Country is a Canadian television variety series airing on CTV from 1975 to 1981.
 The show was hosted by country music singer Ronnie Prophet.

 The show featured a variety of Canadian country music performers with a mix of others.

-The show aired successfully for five seasons before it was retitled The Ronnie Prophet Show.
+The show aired for five seasons before it was retitled The Ronnie Prophet Show.
 It aired for one more season under that name.